Frequently Asked Questions and Answers

 There is no short or easy answer for that question, but no. The Democrats have their own big problems to fix: They must promote policies that truly benefit the people as a whole, rather than their corporate contributors.
 Greens see neither major party as entitled to anyone's vote.
 Votes must be earned.
 When both establishment parties' policies perpetuate war, economic injustice, and ecological disasters, a vote for either party's ticket makes no sense.

 In Florida in 2000, where George W. Bush "officially" won by about 500 votes, far more Democrats voted for Bush than for Green nominee Ralph Nader.
-Later recounts revealed that Al Gore actually received more votes in Florida, but by then it was too late.
+Later recounts revealed that Al Gore actually received more votes in Florida, but by then it was too late: the Supreme Court had already halted the state's recounting of the votes.

 In 2016, as in 2000, there were close results in several states that Donald Trump officially won.
 Green nominee Jill Stein raised millions in individual donations and led the effort to recount votes in Wisconsin, Michigan, and Pennsylvania.
 State officials and the Trump campaign worked to thwart the effort, and electoral laws in two of those states defied common sense, making recounts impossible or prohibitively expensive.
 Those states' Republican legislatures—via Voter ID laws, misuse of Interstate Crosscheck, and other means—have made voting increasingly difficult for constituents of color, students, seniors, and the poor who are likely to vote for Democrats.